adoolaeghe/CV/README.md

 My university studies were focused on independent learning experiences, I was pushed to find the resources for my own learning giving me the freedom and opportunity to study a large array of fields and subjects (ranging from ).
 The iniative learning at Makers Academy allowed me to build project with complexe technology such as Blockchain application...

+#### Communication

+My good communication with my team was critical to my role in a contemporary art gallery, I had focused on facilitating visitor engagement with the work displayed at the gallery.
+I was also in charge to publicly speak in front of audiences presenting the exhibiton to potential buyers.
+I can fluently speak in french and english :fr::gb:

 #### Critical thinking

 Working as an art curators, I have an eye and passion for staging artwork in a way that creates interest in an art exhibition.
-I’ve trained myself to identifying the relevant part of someone's idea or production, producing the holistic meaning of an exhibition.
-I enjoy thinking this way when programming allowing me to separate or broke into parts problems to discover their nature, functions and relationships.
+I’ve trained myself to identifying the relevant part of someone's idea or production to outline the holistic meaning of an exhibition.
+This approach has been especially helpfull when learning to code, allowing me to separate or broke problems into parts to discover their nature and solution.

 #### Team-Player

 I have worked in a variety of context sharpening my interpersonal skills.
 I like to work in between conflicts, allowing flexibility that can lead to new approaches for a solution.
 At Makers Academy, I intentionally decided to work in a group when given the opportunity,

-#### Communication

-My good communication with my team was critical to my role in a contemporary art gallery, I had focused on facilitating visitor engagement with the work displayed at the gallery.
-I had to publicly speak regularly in front of relatively large audience.
-I can fluently speak in french and english :fr::gb:

 ## Education